Adoro te devote

-"Adoro te devote" is a Eucharistic hymn written by Thomas Aquinas.
-It is one of the five Eucharistic hymns which were composed and set to music for the Solemnity of Corpus Christi, instituted in 1264 by Pope Urban IV as a Solemnity for the Latin Church of the Catholic Church.
+"Adoro te devote" is a prayer written by Thomas Aquinas.
+Unlike hymns which were composed and set to music for the Solemnity of Corpus Christi, instituted in 1264 by Pope Urban IV for the entire Latin Church of the Catholic Church, it was not written for a liturgical function and appears in no liturgical texts of the period; some scholars believe that it was written by the friar for private use at Mass.
+The text has since been incorporated into public worship as a hymn.

-Since the beginning of its composition and it being set to music, Adoro te devote was chanted as an Eucharistic Hymn during Mass in honorem SS.
-Sacramenti (in honour of the Most Blessed Sacrament), as it was written in the Latin manuscripts.
-So it was also chanted for the Eucharistic adoration.

 The authorship of the hymn by Thomas Aquinas was previously doubted by some scholars.
 More recent scholarship has put such doubts to rest.
-Thomas seems to have used it also as a private prayer, for a daily adoration of the Blessed Sacrament.
+Thomas seems to have used it also as a private prayer, in daily adoration of the Blessed Sacrament.

 Adoro te devote is one of the medieval poetic compositions, being used as spoken prayers and also as chanted hymns, which were preserved in the Roman Missal published in 1570 following the Council of Trent (1545–1563).

 The hymn is still sung today, though its use is optional in the post-Vatican II ordinary form.